-RUNNING TOILET PLUMBER REPAIR
+RUNNING TOILET REPAIR IN OAHU

 1. The first thing you need to do is to shut off the water flow in the toilet.
 The valve is usually located under the toilet tank.